blbadger/blbadger.github.io/language-representations.md

 \mathtt{srfAttachPsyNetMessage \; Marketable \; srfAttach \; srfAttachPsyNetMessage}
 $$

 This result indicates that even when capable of minimizing an $L^1$ metric between $O_l(a, \theta)$ and $O_l(a_g, \theta)$, trained language models still cannot differentiate between gibberish and language.
+The ability to satisfy \eqref{eq4} once the language modeling head is removed suggests that this head is a kind of gradient bottleneck such that gradient-based optimization becomes much more difficult across the LM head.

 ### Approximate Token Mapping

-So far we have seen that language model transformer blocks are not invertible and that these models cannot distinguish between gibberish and English language.
+So far we have seen that language model transformer blocks are non-invertible and that these models cannot distinguish between gibberish and English language.
 It may be wondered if this is due to the discrete nature of the input and language modeling head embeddings: perhaps the $\mathrm{arg \; max}$ of the pseudoinverse of $e_g$ does not find accurate tokens but maybe the second or third highest-activated index could.

 We can select the indicies of the top 5 most activated input token positions as follows: